 These are just a few of the many reports of UFOs from around the world that many people cite as evidence aliens are visiting Earth.

 Another type of possible evidence of aliens visiting Earth comes from eyewitness reports of alien abductions.
 These reports come from people who claim to have been beamed aboard a spaceship where they encountered strange creatures who didn't look or act human.
-Many also claimed the aliens aboard the ships conducted invasive medical tests on them.
+Many also claimed the aliens aboard the ships conducted invasive medical tests on them, and several claim to exhibit common symptoms of alien abduction.

 - Two early reported cases of alien abduction in the late 1950s and early 1960s brought attention to this phenomena: the Betty and Barney Hill abduction in the White Mountains of New Hampshire and the abduction of Antonio Vilas Boas in Brazil.